 “What is life?”
 Can this 1947 question from Erwin Shrödinger and from a 1979 MIT conference still be relevant today?

 Of course it’s relevant.
-Nobody has answered it.
+Nobody has answered the question.
 Schrödinger didn’t answer it.
 The 77 leading living scholars who were part of our 1979 MIT display project couldn’t answer it.
 Nobody has truly answered this most basic question.
 And to be fair, perhaps we need answers to other pivotal questions such as, “What is the finite-infinite relation?” and “How did our universe begin?” in order to find an answer about life.

 Within our model using an application of base-2 to define 202 notations to encapsulate our universe, the 300-millionth year mark is within our 197th notation.
 Our chart is highly detailed about the earlier periods of the universe, notations 1 to 196, exactly where cosmology is weakest.